Good news! You can now use our app for Android to read contactless cards

-We will instruct you here how to read contactless, i.e. NFC card directories, in other words, how to find the list of NFC credit or debit contactless applications that a given NFC card supports.
+Anyway, you will find below how to read contactless, i.e. NFC card directories, in other words, how to find the list of NFC credit or debit contactless applications that a given NFC card supports.

 The detail instructions are provided in EMVCO® documentation, specifically, “EMV® Contactless Specifications for Payment System.
 Book B. Entry Point Specifications”.

-Everything in this post is confirmed via experiments with real cards.
+Everything in this post is confirmed during our application development.

 We intentionally do not use here any instructions beyond EMV® documentation.
 That is why information provided here is not enough for building a real NFC Terminal (PoS).